10 Ways to Get Out in Cricket: Dismissals Explained

 6. Hit Wicket

 Hit Wicket dismissals are covered by cricket’s law 36.
 A batsman is deemed to be out hit wicket if they break the wicket with their bat or any part of their body while playing a shot or attempting their first run.
-A dismissal can also be affected if a part of their equipment, most notably the helmet, is dislodged and breaks the wicket as a result of that delivery.
+A dismissal can also be affected if a part of their equipment is dislodged and breaks the wicket as a result of that delivery.
+This happens on occasions when the batsman’s helmet has dropped down onto the stumps.

 Hit wicket dismissals are relatively rare in all forms of the game with 0.230% of all dismissals falling in this fashion.
 I can remember one of the most memorable hit wicket occasions came in the 1975 ODI World Cup final when the West Indies’ Roy Fredericks trod on his stumps after hitting the ball for six.